-Let us take you on a culinary journey of the Northeastern cuisines, the” Meghalaya food”.
+Let us take you on a culinary journey of the Northeastern cuisines, or should I say the ” Meghalaya food diaries”.
 One of the facets of the traditional food of Meghalaya is the range of delectable cuisines.
 Each dish has something special to offer.
-Most of the traditional food items are made from locally sourced ingredients.
+Most of the traditional Meghalayan cuisines are made from locally sourced ingredients.

-Food from Meghalaya is exotic and not a part of mainstream Indian grub.
+The Meghalayan cuisine is exotic and not a part of mainstream Indian grub.
 The rest of India is not well acquainted with the cuisine of Meghalaya.
-Just like its topographical beauty, the gastronomic cuisine of Meghalaya remains hidden from the rest of the country and there is lack of media coverage.
+Just like its topographical beauty, the gastronomic Meghalayan cuisine remains hidden from the rest of the country and there is lack of media coverage.
 Hence, the traditional food of Meghalaya remains appreciated only within the region.

-The people of Meghalaya relish pork cooked with fermented soya beans.
-Besides rice and pork, the locals cannot do without kwai,a local betel nut.
+The people of Meghalaya relish pork cooked with fermented soya beans, which is considered to be two of the most famous food of Meghalaya.
+Besides rice and pork, the locals cannot do without kwai, a local betel nut.